computationalmystic/project4-group6/overview.md

 - Error check to ensure student is logged in to view
 - Create course repository (important)
 - creation of assignment database
--method to allow students to view files
+- method to allow students to view files
-- Logic to ensure student is a part of course repository review -assignment instructions that are entered by instructor are easily viewable by student
+- Logic to ensure student is a part of course repository review
+- assignment instructions that are entered by instructor are easily viewable by student

 3. Student can select assignment they want to submit

-  	-needs a way to check file type
+  	- needs a way to check file type
-	-error messages for file type errors
+	- error messages for file type errors
 	- Similar criteria and logic for viewing an assignment
 - Specific UI page to display assignments provided
 - Query database/repository for class assignments and populate UI